 Modify or cancel a resource reservation

 You can upgrade the reserved capacity for each ALB instance an unlimited number of times.
-However, you can downgrade or cancel the reservation a maximum of two times per day in total.
+However, you can downgrade or cancel the reservation a combined maximum of two times per day.

-If the underlying performance metrics that correspond to your reserved capacity exceed the maximum auto-scaling performance of the ALB instance, you cannot downgrade or cancel the reservation for seven days after it is successfully created.
+If the underlying performance metrics corresponding to your reserved capacity exceed the ALB instance’s maximum auto-scaling performance, you cannot downgrade or cancel the reservation for seven days after it becomes ready.

 Console

-In the ALB console, click the ID of the target instance to go to the Instance Details page.
-Select the Resource Reservation tab.
+In the ALB console, find the target instance and click its ID.
+On the Instance Details page, select the Resource Reservation tab.

-To modify the reserved LCU capacity, click LCU Resource Reservation, reset the value of Total Reserved LCUs, and click OK.
+To modify the reserved LCU capacity, click LCU Resource Reservation, set a new value for Total Reserved LCUs, and then click OK.

 To cancel the resource reservation, click Cancel Resource Reservation and then click OK.